 Putting thought into your web design is a must if you have any ambitions to grow your business.
 While the content that you host on your site and the strength of your SEO strategy will help you attract leads, your web design will play a big part in your ability to convert leads.
-Keeping that in mind, the following are seven web design principles for conversions:
+Keeping that in mind, the following are six web design principles for conversions:

 1. Use A Responsive Design

 If you’re not using a responsive design, it means that although your website may load properly on desktops, it may not be displayed correctly on smaller screens, such as those on smartphones and tablets.
 If your website doesn’t load properly on a smartphone, it will require the user to not only scroll up and down but also left to right — and to zoom in and out.
 Few mobile users will have the patience to deal with a site like this, which will lead to a significant bounce rate.
 Use a responsive design so that you don’t lose your mobile leads.

 Even if your site does load properly, few visitors will have the patience for pages that load slowly.
 It should take no more than one to two seconds for your site to load.
 If it takes three or more seconds, you’re in trouble.
 Leads will get frustrated and will likely abandon your site.
 Test your page speeds to ensure that they load quickly.

 Too many choices can make it difficult for visitors to figure out what they want or to find what they’re looking for.
 For example, a navigation menu is a great addition.
 It lets visitors find your blog, contact page, product page, etc. However, if you fill up that navigation menu with dozens upon dozens of links, it becomes overwhelming.
 Not only will it actually be more difficult for visitors to find what they’re looking for, but too many choices requires them to commit more of their time to make a decision.
 To capture leads, you need to help guide their decision making–offering too many choices does the opposite.
 Keep it simple.